jan-eten-tp/lipu-sona-pi-toki-pona/public/en/pdf/lipu-sona.typ

 = lesson 19 - and...
 == vocab
-/ 󱥇 open: begin, start; open; turn on
+/ 󱥇 open: begin, start, open, turn on; beginning
-/ 󱥊 palisa: long hard thing; branch, rod, stick
-/ 󱥯 unpa: have sexual relations with
+/ 󱥊 palisa: long and hard thing; branch, pole, rod, stick, spine, mast / 󱥯 unpa: sex, to have sex with
-/ 󱥃 noka: foot, leg, organ of locomotion
+/ 󱥃 noka: foot, leg, organ of locomotion, roots
-/ 󱤚 kili: fruit, vegetable, mushroom
+/ 󱤚 kili: fruit, vegetable, seed, mushroom

-=== particle
-/ 󱤊 en: (between additional subjects)
+/ 󱤊 en: _particle:_ between additional subjects

 == lesson
 ===  how to say and